-Short answer: pick one contact account as your source of truth, merge duplicates instead of deleting them blindly, and clean old calendar data from the calendar that actually owns it.
+To clean up messy contacts and calendars on Android, pick one account as your source of truth, merge duplicates instead of deleting them blindly, and clear old calendar data from the calendar that actually owns it.
+Messy contacts and stale events rarely free much storage, but they create daily friction.

-- Decide which source should own your contacts going forward.
+Settings › Accounts(orSettings › Passwords & accounts). - Decide which source should own your contacts going forward.
 For most Android users that is Google.

 - Turn off contact sync for accounts that should not keep writing into the address book.